pantheon-systems/documentation/source/content/quicksilver.md

 ### Autopilot VRT Hook Does Not Run When Expected

-Sometimes Quicksilver hooks are not detected due to timing issues with Multidev creation.
-If your Quicksilver `autopilot_vrt` scripts are not running, first make sure that your scripts are defined in the Dev environment, and then try deleting your "Autopilot" multidev from the dashboard.
-Be sure to also delete the "Autopilot" branch, and then create the "Autopilot" multidev again in the dashboard.
-Once you do this, your scripts should start running after the Visual Regression tests complete.
+For some [Autopilot](/guides/autopilot) users, Quicksilver hooks are not detected due to timing issues with Multidev creation.
+If your Quicksilver `autopilot_vrt` scripts are not running, first make sure that your scripts are defined in the Dev environment, and then try deleting your `Autopilot` Multidev from the dashboard.
+Be sure to also delete the `Autopilot` branch, and then create the `Autopilot` Multidev again in the Dashboard.
+Once you do this, your scripts should start running after the visual regression tests complete.

 ## See Also